rinks84/NIOA-Algo-Practice/README.md

-# PSO Algo Practice
+# Nature Inspired Optimization Algorithm Practice
-It is just a Starting Point for me on Meta Heuristic Algos.
-Shall be working on feeding of odd number of Swarms as input as well and modify this one accordingly.
+I have just started with python implimentation of such wonderful algorithms.
+I'm trying to make the implimentation simple to understand and execute.
+These NIOA are a brillinat tools at hand that can subsequently guide AI optimizations.
-Need help on Graphical plots of the same.
+Further, I'm working on plot analyzations of the same.
+Any help on Graphical plots is welcome